Peacock Productions: History

 In May 2012, Today senior producer Marc Victor stepped down and joined Peacock to lead a new unit, Tomorrow Productions — which would leverage the resources and talent of Today.
 In 2013, Peacock produced Skywire Live for Discovery Channel, a live special that featured Nik Wallenda's crossing of the Little Colorado River gorge near Grand Canyon National Park.

 The studio shut down on March 2, 2020, with NBC News stating that it was "shifting its documentary strategy to an entirely new model, consistent with industry trends".
 An employee reported that streaming video had reduced the demand for the type of low-cost documentaries traditionally made by Peacock.
+It was eventually replaced by NBC News Studios, which maintains production of many NBC News programming.